 - 1 tsp pepper

 - Serve with pretzels slices of crusty bread, or crackers

 - Scrape into a baking dish.
-Bake for about 20-25 minutes or until the top browns – the browner it gets the more flavorful it will be.
+Bake for about 30 minutes (give or take) or until the top browns in spots.

 - Note: Don’t cook at higher than 375 degrees or you run the risk of separating your cheese which will make the dip greasy.
 For best results, don’t use low-fat anything.
 When making this Hot Onion Dip, you’ve got to live it up!